kolhesamiksha/BCG-gamma_Data-Science_Virtual_Task/README.md

 6. Matplotlib.
 7. Seaborn.

-Aim: Achieved a data scientist experience throughout the tasks and got to know how to built and work over the hypothesis.
+Aim: Achieved a data scientist experience throughout the tasks and got to know how to solve and come up with the solution for any buisness